-Nestled at the top of Penobscot Bay, Little Cranberry Isle, and its surrounding islands which include Great Cranberry Isle, and Sutton Isle lie just to the southwest of Mt.
-Desert Island.
-No bridges means you come and go by boat; a limited ferry service (mail boat, etc.) runs the 30 minute ride between the mainland and the Cranberries.
-The small year round community is made up mostly of fishermen, boat builders and craftsman.
-At the center of the fishing community is Little Cranberry Lobster, the fisherman’s co-op which supports the fishermen of the Cranberry Isles.
+Nestled at the top of Penobscot Bay, Little Cranberry Island (and its surrounding islands, which include Great Cranberry Island) and Sutton Island lie just to the southwest of Mount Desert Island.
+No bridges means you come and go by boat; a limited ferry service (mail boat, etc.) runs the 30-minute ride between the mainland and the Cranberries.
+The small year-round community is made up of mostly fishermen, boat builders and craftsmen.
+At the center of the fishing community is Little Cranberry Lobster, the fisherman’s co-op, which supports the fishermen of the Cranberry Isles.
 There you will find Bruce Fernald, who has been a member of the co-op since its inception.

-Bruce went with his father that fall, and then figured he’d make a go of it himself.
-“My first boat was one my father had built, it was a 32 footer called Pa’s Pride, my father had built and fished it; then my brother Danny fished it for a few years and I bought it off him.”
-Pa’s Pride was followed by Double Trouble (“I had twin boys, but they weren’t any trouble”) and lastly his current boat, Barbara Ann, named after his wife of more than 4 decades (she fished with me for three years before we were married, once we married, she didn’t fish with me anymore, but that’s alright”).
+Bruce went with his father that fall and then figured he’d make a go of it himself.
+“My first boat was one my father had built.
+It was a 32-footer called Pa’s Pride.
+My father had built and fished it; then my brother Danny fished it for a few years and I bought it off him.”
+Pa’s Pride was followed by Double Trouble (he says, “I had twin boys, but they weren’t any trouble”).
+And lastly, his current boat, Barbara Ann, is named after his wife of more than 4 decades.
+“She fished with me for 3 years before we were married; once we married, she didn’t fish with me anymore, but that’s alright.”

-“Fishing doesn’t owe me anything, I love being my own boss, being on the water, it’s a good way to make a living.
-I’m slowing down a bit, I don’t fish as hard as I used to, and I usually feel a little bit guilty on days I don’t go.
-You see a lot of interesting things on the water — the birds, and steaming out looking back at MDI (Mount Desert Island), that’s pretty good.”
+“Fishing doesn’t owe me anything.
+I love being my own boss, being on the water, it’s a good way to make a living.
+I’m slowing down a bit, I don’t fish as hard as I used to and I usually feel a little bit guilty on days I don’t go.
+You see a lot of interesting things on the water — the birds and steaming out looking back at MDI (Mount Desert Island), that’s pretty good.”

-Favorite way to eat lobster: Steamed with butter
+Favorite way to eat lobster?
+Steamed with butter.

-Scariest time on the water: “I can’t think of any particular time that stands out, but there have been quite a few white-knuckle moments along the way.
-I remember I used to say to my wife when she fished with me and the weather came on, ‘we ain’t poor enough to be in this’, and we’d head in.”
+Scariest time on the water?
+“I can’t think of any particular time that stands out, but there have been quite a few white-knuckle moments along the way.
+I remember I used to say to my wife when she fished with me and the weather came on, ‘We ain’t poor enough to be in this,’ and we’d head in.”

-Favorite lobster recipe: Lobster Fettuccini
+Favorite lobster recipe?
+Lobster fettuccini.

 Meet The Lobstermen